Peter Duncan (director): Career

 Returning to television film, Duncan directed 2008 sports comedy-drama Valentine's Day.
 The film follows a struggling country Australian Football League team.

 In 2010, Roxburgh and Duncan released their series Rake.
 The series was said to be loosely based on the stories of Australian barrister Charles Waterstreet, although Roxburgh would later dispute the extent to which these remarks were accurate.
 Duncan referenced shows like The Sopranos having changed the rules of TV drama and that "people out there who want to see something that's smarter and challenging".
 After originally being intended as an eight episode miniseries, Rake ran for 5 seasons.
 Duncan co-wrote the series with Andrew Knight.

 In 2014, Duncan was showrunner on an American adaptation of Rake produced by Sony Pictures Television.
 The series was cancelled after one season in May 2014.
 Duncan later reflected that he struggled under the more corporate American production environment and the limitations imposed by an episode structure driven by advertisement breaks.

 In 2020, Duncan wrote and directed Operation Buffalo.
 The series was a darkly comic exploration of the events of the British nuclear bomb tests conducted in the 1950s at Maralinga, in outback South Australia.

 In 2024, Duncan wrote the screenplay for The Correspondent.
 The film chronicles the legal battles of Australian journalist Peter Greste in Egypt.
+It was shortlisted for Betty Roland Prize for Scriptwriting, at the 2026 NSW Premier's Literary Awards.